orbitalchicken/Roadmap/README.md

         switch cjs from mozjs24 to mozjs38
         split nemo and desktop into multiple processes nemo desktop grid
+        nemo seeing RW volume as read-only and failing to write on it (in this case the user can write to the volume via command line but not via nemo)

     mate 1.18
         swith MATE to GTK3